hadley/elmer/README.md

 - For `chat_openai()` set `OPENAI_API_KEY` using the key from
   <https://platform.openai.com/account/api-keys>.

+### Model choice

+If you’re usi ng elmer inside your organisation, you’ll typically need to use whatever you’re allowed to.
+If you’re using elmer for your own personal exploration, we recommend starting with:

+- `chat_openai()`, which defaults to **GPT-4o-mini**.
+You might want to try `model = "gpt-4o"` for more demanding task and if you want to force complex reasoning, `model = "o1-mini"`.

+- `chat_claude()`, which defaults to **Claude 3.5 Sonnet**.
+This
+  currently appears to be the best model for code generation.

+- If you want to put a lot of data in the prompt, try `chat_gemini()` which defaults to **Gemini 1.5 Flash** and supports 1 million tokens, compared to 200k for Claude 3.5 Sonnet and 128k for GPT 4o mini.

 ## Using elmer

 You chat with elmer in several different ways, depending on whether you